programminghistorian/jekyll/en/lessons/facial-recognition-ai-python.md

 ```

 <div class="alert alert-info">
-    <b>May 2025 note for Colab users</b>: Because of an incompatibility between Google Colab and the current version of tensorflow used by DeepFace, you should add the line <code>!pip install tensorflow==2.15.0</code> under <code>!pip install DeepFace</code> to install a specific, compatible version instead.
-In the future, if you find that the code which calls DeepFace below stops working, this may be the reason.
+    <b>May 2025 note for Colab users</b>:<br>Because of an incompatibility between Google Colab and the current version of tensorflow used by DeepFace, you should add the line <code>!pip install tensorflow==2.15.0</code> under <code>!pip install DeepFace</code> to install a specific, compatible version.
+In the future, if you find that the code which calls DeepFace further in the lesson stops working, this may be the reason.
 </div>

 ## PDF conversion